oracle/truffleruby/doc/user/debugging.md

 ## Printing Exceptions

 There are two ways to print exceptions, which can be useful to find the source of an error:

 * the standard Ruby `-d` flag which print the `file:line` where each exception was raised.
 * `--backtraces-raise` which show the full backtrace on each exception raised.

-Both are printed even if the exception is later rescued.
+Both print all exceptions even if the exceptions are later rescued.

+Java exceptions can be printed with `exceptions-print-uncaught-java` or `--exceptions-print-java`.

 See other `--backtraces-*` and `--exceptions-*` options for more possibilities.